Émile Combes: Prime minister

 Finally, the defection of the Radical and Socialist groups induced him to resign on 17 January 1905, although he had not met an adverse vote in the Chamber.
 His policy was still carried on; and when the law of the separation of church and state was passed, all the leaders of the Radical parties entertained him at a noteworthy banquet in which they openly recognized him as the real originator of the movement.

+According to Geoffrey Kurtz, the years of Émile Combes' administration were a period of social reform "without equal" during the era of the Third Republic, which included such reforms as an eight-hour day for miners, a ten-hour day for many workers, the lowering of mandatory military service from 3 to 2 years, the elimination of certain middle-class draft exemptions, and some modest public assistance for the chronically ill, the disabled, and the elderly.
+In 1903, safety standards were extended to shops and offices.
+After 1903, maternity leave and day care were provided to women in the French Postal Service.
+In addition, a 1904 law "pioneered assistance to the children of single mothers, ignoring invidious distinctions between married and single mothers, in order to prevent abandonment," while a law of March 1904 established public employment agencies.
+Decrees aimed at improving working conditions and establishing an eight-hour day in naval arsenals were also introduced.

 Later life

 The campaign for the separation of church and state was the last big political action in his life.
 While still possessed of great influence over extreme Radicals, Combes took but little public part in politics after his resignation from the premiership in 1905.
 He joined the Aristide Briand ministry in October 1915 as one of the five Elder Statesmen, but without portfolio.

-According to Geoffrey Kurtz, the years of Émile Combes' administration were a period of social reform "without equal" during the era of the Third Republic, which included such reforms as an eight-hour day for miners, a ten-hour day for many workers, the lowering of mandatory military service from 3 to 2 years, the elimination of certain middle-class draft exemptions, and some modest public assistance for the chronically ill, the disabled, and the elderly.
-In 1903, safety standards were extended to shops and offices.
-In addition, a 1904 law "pioneered assistance to the children of single mothers, ignoring invidious distinctions between married and single mothers, in order to prevent abandonment."

 Combes died on 25 May 1921 in Pons, Charente-Maritime.